ricky65/FSMA/README.md

 Further functionality could be implemented in future if desired.
 This could include member functions such as swap_rows() as well as support for slicing.

-## Contact details

-If you can spot any errors, suggest improvements to the implementation or want to request any new features please feel free to contact me at the email below:

-ricky.65@hotmail.com

-Copyright: Riccardo Marcangelo 2011 - 2017.
+Copyright: Riccardo Marcangelo 2011 - 2019.